-On this basis, the plaintiffs are in the bakery industry.
-Though plaintiffs spend appreciable parts of their working days moving goods from place to place by truck, the stores and restaurants are not buying the movement of the baked goods, so long as they arrive.
-The charges are for the baked goods themselves, and the movement of those goods is at most a component of total price.
+The dissent's repeated incantation that the plaintiffs are exempt because they work in the "trucking industry" is erroneous.
+Although the plaintiffs spend appreciable parts of their working days moving goods from place to place by truck, the decisive fact is that the stores and restaurants are not buying the movement of the baked goods, so long as they arrive.
+Customers pay for the baked goods themselves; the movement of those goods is at most a component of total price.
 The commerce is in breads, buns, rolls, and snack cakes--not transportation services.
 See, e.g., Hill, 398 F.3d at 1288-90 (holding that a Rent-A-Center manager whose "duties involved making delivery of goods to customers out of state in his employer's truck" did not work in the "transportation industry").
 Although contractual parties cannot effectively stipulate to the status of employees as transportation workers (or not), the Distributor Agreement here recognizes and identifies the industry: "[m]aintaining a fresh market is a fundamental tenet of the baking industry."
-Joint App'x 95 (emphasis added).
+5 Joint App'x 95 (emphasis added).

-\657 As the plaintiffs do not work in the transportation industry, they are not excluded from the FAA, and the district court appropriately compelled arbitration under the Arbitration Agreement.
+6 Because the plaintiffs do not work in the transportation industry, they are not excluded from the FAA, and the district court appropriately compelled arbitration under the Arbitration Agreement.